Updated: November 2023

-Black Friday is coming up next week.
-Let’s be honest, it can be a great way to grow awareness around your brand if you know how to use it wisely.
-With growing awareness of consumerism and its environmental impact, you need to be mindful of how to drive traffic and conversions.
+Black Friday is coming up, yet once again.
+Let’s be honest.
+It can be a great way to grow awareness around your brand if you know how to use it wisely.
+With a growing understanding of consumerism and its environmental impact, you need to be mindful of how to drive traffic and conversions.

-Yet, in every challenge, you can find a new, hidden opportunity.
+Yet, you can find a new, hidden opportunity in every challenge.
 Black Friday is still an event of incredible impact — over the past few years, consumers spent $7.4 billion online.

-Now more than ever, it’s key to think about how you can use Black Friday for your brand.
+Now more than ever, it’s critical to consider how to use Black Friday for your brand.
 If you are wondering when you should start looking at your Black Friday campaign, this is your reminder to get inspired by how brands have been reinventing a trend.

-You could look to partner with a local charity and it’s donating money from each sale, or create a joint sale with a fellow business that shares your values.
+You could look to partner with a local charity, and it’s donating money from each sale or create a joint deal with a fellow business that shares your values.

 As another great example, in 2011, Patagonia’s Don’t Buy This Jacket campaign raised awareness about consumerism and has evolved and continued ever since, so much so that in 2016 they pledged to donate all of their Black Friday sales to organisations in local communities.